 I turned to the internet to find any support, guidance, or advice for someone like me.
 I found nothing…

-This is the very reason I am write this article.
+This is the very reason I am writing this article.
 I don’t want you to feel alone, I understand you, I want you to know my friend.

 But if you’re the one who suffers reading this, I want you to know, this isn’t a “who feels more desperate” contest.
 It’s radical honesty!

-Because my wife didn’t even have a diagnosis for her chronic illnesses for over 5 years, I did not know how to support her from the medical point of view.
+Because my wife didn’t even have a diagnosis for her chronic illnesses for over 5 years, I did not know how to support her from a medical point of view.

 But what I knew deep in my heart, was that she needed to feel safe and wanted.